National Institute of Mental Health (NIMH) indicates that Bipolar Disorder is a very common condition.

 Are you one of those individuals?
 Are you concerned your mental health will keep you from finding cheap life insurance over 50?

-Well, we’re willing to share all the inside tips and facts about applying for over 50 life insurance with Bipolar Disorder.
+Well, I’m going to share all the inside tips and facts about applying for over 50 life insurance with Bipolar Disorder.

-What Kind of Rating Will I Get with Bipolar Disorder?
+What Will Life Insurance Cost with Bipolar Disorder?

 Let’s be realistic, this is the question you really want answered.
 Right?